marizamais/WeatherApp/README.md

 receipts, and comprehensive sales reports, making it an essential tool for streamlining the payment operations of any weather shop.

-In order for a transaction to succeed, one needs to predict exactly the current temperature in Celcious with 2 decimal persision!
-Good luck!
+In order for a transaction to succeed, one needs to predict the current temperature in Celcious rounded to the closest integer!
+Good luck! 🍀

+In case of a successful transaction, the customer will be able to see the weather icon printed on the receipt.
+To enable receipts use the toggle buttons under Settings/Print Management.

 ## Table of contents